 How to get perfect swirls- My experiments?

-The trick to perfect swirls lies in the size of dough balls: More the chooclate – darker the streaks.
+The trick to perfect swirls lies in the size of dough balls: The more the chocolate – the darker the streaks.
+To get the perfect chocolate swirled peda –

 - Shape the white dough balls larger than the chocolate ball and give the dough circle a light swirl if you prefer less chocolate.